sardana-org/sardana/doc/source/sep/SEP6.md

 The acquisition is synchronized by the TriggerGate elements or by the software synchronizer.
 The hardware synchronized ExpChannel controllers  are configured with the number of acquisitions to be executed while the software synchronized do not know a priori the number of acqusitions.

-Latency time is a new attribute of the measurement group which role is to introduce an extra latency time in between two consecutive acquisitions.
+Latency time is a new attribute of the measurement group and it introduces an extra dead time in between two consecutive acquisitions.
 Its value corresponds to the maximum latency time of all the ExpChannel controllers present in the measurement group.
 It may be especially useful for acquisitions involving software synchronized channels.
 The software overhead may cause acquisitions to be skipped if the previous acquisition is still in progress while the new synchronization event arrives.
 The *latency time* parameter, by default, has zero value.

-On the MeasurementGroup creation, the software synchronizer is assigned by default to the newly added ExperimentalChannel controllers, hence the MeasurementGroup could start measuring without any additional configurations.
+On the MeasurementGroup creation, the software synchronizer is assigned by default to the newly added ExperimentalChannel controllers, so the MeasurementGroup could start measuring without any additional configurations.

 The configuration parameters:

 - **Configuration** (type: dictionary) - stores static configuration e.g. which synchronizer is associated to which ExperimentalChannel controller and which synchronization type is used (Trigger or Gate)
-- **Synchronization** (type: list of dictionaries) - express the measurement synchronization, it is composed from the groups of equidistant acquisitions described by: the initial point and delay, total and active intervals and the number of repetitions, these information can be expressed in different synchronization domains if necessary (time, position, monitor)
+- **Synchronization** (type: list of dictionaries) - express the measurement synchronization, it is composed from the groups of equidistant acquisitions described by: the initial point and delay, total and active intervals and the number of repetitions, these information can be expressed in different synchronization domains if necessary (time and/or position)
 - **LatencyTime** (type: float, unit: seconds, access: read only): latency time between two consecutive acquisitions
 - **Moveable** (type: string) - full name of the master moveable element
-- **Monitor** (type: string) - full name of the monitor channel element - TODO: elaborate it

 Format of the configuration parameter: